Ry-C123/Ry-C123.github.io/part2.md

 <img src="images/SPEEDY.PNG?raw=true"/>

 Here, as stellar magnitude increses, the fainter they get.
-This means, that most tranients up to 19th magnitude (the noise limit of GOTO prototype images) would be found.
+This means, that most transients up to 19th magnitude (the noise limit of GOTO prototype images) would be found.

 ---